Jacastro619/employee-cms/README.md

 ## Usage

-Choose from the choices of what actions to take and answer the following prompts.
+The user will choose from the choices of what actions to take.
+If the user decides to view either department, role, or employees, then the user will be shown a table with the requsted information.
+If the user wishes to add data into the database, then the user will need to pick an 'Add' action.
+After the user picks an action, the user will need to answer the following prompts.
+Once the user answers the prompts based on the action that was chosen, then the information provided will be added to the database.

 ## License